NataneO/NataneO/README.md

 * Bachelor's in Information Systems from UMESP

+* Postgraduate degree in Full-Stack Development

-* Currently pursuing a postgraduate degree in Full-Stack Development
+* Currently pursuing a postgraduate degree in UX & IHC

 💻 Tech Stack: